 Families need to consider how they’ll pass along a priceless asset: their values and legacy.

 Talking about your legacy can be both illuminating and instructive.
 Sometimes, the mere act of memorializing the story of how your wealth was created can help the next generation find the purpose and value in their inheritance.
 Technology continues to make it easier for families to document and define their legacy.
 Capturing stories on video and legacy applications like Immortalia5 offer new ways to chronicle a narrative using digital devices.
 Whether they see, read or hear it, providing future generations the opportunity to understand your story is extremely powerful.

 CHALLENGES OF CARETAKING

 Another aspect of planning for the future many people tend to overlook is long-term care.
-While few people anticipate needing long-term care, the reality is 70% of those turning 65 in 2015 will need some form of long-term care during their lifetime.8 As life expectancy increases, so do the chances of health complications—both expected and unexpected—that will call for professional care.
+While few people anticipate needing long-term care, the reality is 70% of people turning 65 will need some form of long-term care during their lifetime.8 As life expectancy increases, so do the chances of health complications—both expected and unexpected—that will call for professional care.
 And as costs continue to rise, funding long-term care is of mounting concern.
-In fact, only four in 10 wealthy individuals consider themselves prepared for the financial impact of long-term care for themselves or their spouse, and only 44% feel prepared for the financial impact of long-term care for a parent.9
+In fact, only 52% of wealthy individuals consider themselves prepared for the financial impact of long-term care for themselves or their spouse, and only 44% feel prepared for the financial impact of long-term care for a parent.9

 All too often, health-care planning begins and ends with naming a health- care proxy and creating a living will.